pchiusano/pchiusano.github.io/_posts/2016-02-25-tech-adoption.markdown

 The situation is pretty nuanced.
 Let's put aside any talk of beginners or experts for a moment and think in terms of _learning curves_.
 Every technology has a learning curve.
 The x-axis is "time spent learning".
 Let's call the y-axis "productivity", basically tracking how much you can accomplish with the tool.
 Disclaimer: I won't claim any of these are new ideas, this is more an exercise in clarifying how we think about things.

 A tool you already know how to use has a learning curve which is a flat line.
-You already know anything about the tool, and your productivity with the tool doesn't go up with time: (DANGER: bad ascii art graphs to follow!!)
+You already know everything about the tool, and your productivity with the tool doesn't go up with time: (DANGER: bad ascii art graphs to follow!!)

                  |
                  |